FlippieCoetser/GitHub.Workflow/README.md

 ### Commit Changes

-A test driven development (TDD) approach is used to ensure the code is of high quality.
+A test-driven development (TDD) approach is used to ensure the code is of high quality.
 This means that code change happens in pairs:

 1. A failing unit test is written
 2. The code is written to make the unit test pass

-It is very important that you program with intent and purpose.
-Commit message should reflect this.
-If you want to explore or experiment with an idea, create a new branch for this purpose.
-Once you are happy with the results and comfortable to implement your idea switch back to the branch where the implementation is needed and follow the TDD approach.
+It would be best if you program with intent and purpose.
+The commit message should reflect this.
+Could you create a new branch if you want to explore or experiment with an idea?
+Once you are happy with the results and comfortable implementing your idea, switch back to the branch where the implementation is needed and follow the TDD approach.

-The rationale for not exploring or experimenting in the branch where the implementation is needed is to ensure the Product Owner can track the progress of the user story and to ensure the main branch is not polluted with unnecessary code.
+The rationale for not exploring or experimenting in the branch where the implementation is needed is to ensure the Product Owner can track the user story's progress and ensure the main branch is not polluted with unnecessary code.

 The commit message should be clear and concise.
 It should describe the work done and the status of the work.
-It is recommended to use the following commit message structure: `{Type}: {TestCondition} -> {StatusStatus}`
+It is recommended to use the following commit message structure: `{Type}: {TestCondition} -> {StatusStatus}.`

-Again this might not always be possible.
-For example if you want to add documentation or configuration files, you will not write unit tests.
-In such case provide a clear commit message which describe what you have done.
+Again this might only sometimes be possible.
+For example, you will not write unit tests if you want to add documentation or configuration files.
+In such a case provide a clear commit message which describes what you have done.

 Below is an example of work done to implement the `Retrieve` operation in the `Todo` broker in an R code base.

 1. Create a new unit test which test if a `Todo` broker exists.

-> note: the code snippet below an example and based on R. The same principle applies to other languages.
+> Note: the code snippet below is an example and is based on R. The same principle applies to other languages.

 ```r
 # test-Broker.Todo.R